 Varaidzo is a best-selling writer, editor, podcaster and artist from London.
 Her essay was featured in the award-winning anthology The Good Immigrant in 2016, and her words have appeared in the New Statesman, Complex, Dazed and Gal-Dem, for which she previously served as Arts and Culture Editor.
+More recently, her short story was nominated for the prestigious 4th Estate BAME Prize.
 Last year, her mum’s move to Liverpool sparked Varaidzo’s curiosity in our city’s history.
 Upon learning that Liverpool was likely home to the oldest black community in Europe, she became interested in researching the city’s historical black figures.
 As part of her Instagram project over the duration of this year’s Black History Month – where she illustrated and profiled the lives and attainments of black people from across the UK – she profiled five pre-Windrush black people who either lived or were born in Liverpool.

 Black History Month has now ended, but our attempts as a city to educate ourselves about our past should never stop.
 Liverpool’s involvement in the slave trade is embedded into the architecture around us, built on the back of the prosperity of those times – the opulence of St. George’s Hall and Liverpool Town Hall obscures an unacknowledged human cost.
 Even today, many of our street names honouring slave traders and anti-abolitionists remain unchanged, with Penny Lane and Rodney Street being just two of the most prominent.
 This history of racism has meant that the lives and successes of Liverpool’s black people have often been overlooked and undervalued.